NACLab/ngc-learn/docs/museum/snn_bfa.md

 The training script `train_bfasnn.py` also saves for you, in the `/exp/` several Numpy arrays, containing measurements of the model's training and development accuracy and negative log likelihoods.
-You can plot the values in these numpy arrays like to produce a nice visualization of the BFA-SNN's learning curves like so:
+You can plot the values in these numpy arrays to produce a nice visualization of the BFA-SNN's learning curves like so:

 ```python